patternfly/training-scenarios/react-charts/stack-chart/step4.md

 5) <strong>Add a `labels` property inside of the `ChartVoronoiContainer`.</strong>

-The `containerComponent` prop should look like the following after the `labels` prop is added.
+The `containerComponent` property should look like the following after the `labels` property is added.

 <pre class="file" data-target="clipboard">
 containerComponent={